auth0/laravel-auth0/README2.md

     --json > .auth0.api.json
     ```

-5. The files created by these commands contain sensitive credentials.
-Add them to your application's `.gitignore`.
+5. The files created by these commands contain sensitive credentials, and should never be committed to version control.
+Add them to your application's `.gitignore`:

     ```bash
     echo ".auth0.*.json" >> .gitignore